bs3dev/craftai/docs/getting-started.md

 # 🚀 Getting Started with CraftAI

 Welcome to CraftAI — a human–AI framework for building software with hybrid teams.
-This guide will walk you through how to set up, configure, and run your first CraftAI project.
+This guide walks you through how to set up, configure, and run your first CraftAI project.

 ---

 ## 📁 Project Structure

-Your CraftAI project should follow this base structure:
+Your CraftAI project should follow this structure:

 ```
 craftai/
-├── agents/                # Agent definitions (.yaml)
+├── templates/
+│   └── default/
-│   ├── Forge.yaml
+│       ├── agents/
-│   └── ...
+│       └── branding/, tech/, product/, ...
 ├── projects/
 │   └── your-project/
 │       └── project.yaml
-├── branding/, tech/, ...  # Context folders referenced in project.yaml
-└── docs/                  # Documentation like this guide
+├── docs/
+│   ├── getting-started.md
+│   └── file-disciplines.md
 ```

 ---